p-ranav/iris/README.md

 An _operation_ is an abstraction for the different tasks undertaken by a component.
 These tasks are implemented by the component’s source code written by the developer.
 Application developers provide the functional, business-logic code that implements operations on local state variables and inputs received on component ports.

+Operation requests (e.g., timer expired so please call my callback) are serviced by one or more executor threads that make up the component's task system.

 <p align="center">
   <img height="500" src="img/iriscom.png"/>
 </p>